When and only when the XCom communication stack is used for

 you must specify them explicitly.

-change the allowlist while Group Replication is running.
+system variable.
+You can change the list while Group Replication

 The allowlist must contain the IP address or host name that is